aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

     - wavePeriod **\***
     - {max, min, avg}WindSpeed **\***
     - windDirection **\***
-    - dailyAlert (derived from degreeHeatingDays, satelliteTemperature and reef's maxMonthlyMean
+    - dailyAlert (derived from degreeHeatingDays, satelliteTemperature and site's maxMonthlyMean
     - weeklyAlert (calculated as the maximum dailyAlert of the last 7 days)

 **\*** If any wave data is missing it fallbacks to hindcast data